Arrow Icon

 From Static Demo to Active Decision-Making

-The challenge wasn’t just replacing a physical wall.
-It was about creating a structured, repeatable learning experience—where engineers actively apply layout logic instead of passively observing.
-The VR module had to follow the real-world decision flow: observe, assess, apply.
-It had to mirror Hilti’s planning logic without turning into a software tutorial.
+The shift was from passive demonstration to active decision-making: engineers needed to apply layout logic in a structured, repeatable way.
+The VR module had to follow real-world flow — observe, assess, apply — and mirror Hilti's planning logic without turning into a software tutorial.

 Key visual from the initial concept pitch — simulating product logic: measure, verify, and check out the correct Hilti product for the job.